JasonDube/HEIDIC_V3/DOCS/HEIDIC/HEIDIC_VS_CPP.md

 ## Overview

-HEIDIC is a programming language designed for **building game engines**, not scripting game logic.
-It compiles to C++ and provides game engine-specific abstractions and features that make engine development faster, safer, and more maintainable.
+HEIDIC is a programming language designed for **building game engines and game logic**.
+It compiles to C++ and provides game-focused abstractions and features that make game development faster, safer, and more maintainable.

-**Important Distinction:**
+**Primary Use Case:**
-- **HEIDIC**: A language for building game engines (like Unity's C#, Unreal's C++)
+- **HEIDIC**: Optimized for building game engines (rendering systems, ECS frameworks, resource managers, physics engines, etc.)
+- **Also**: Can be used for game logic (gameplay systems, AI, game state management, etc.)
-- **Not**: A scripting language for game logic (like Lua, Python, or visual scripting)
+- **Not**: A lightweight scripting language (like Lua or Python) - it's a full compiled language

-HEIDIC is used to write the engine itself - rendering systems, ECS frameworks, resource managers, physics engines, etc.
+HEIDIC is a complete programming language that can be used for both engine code and game logic, but it's particularly well-suited for engine development due to its performance characteristics and built-in engine features.

 ## Key Advantages